davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/punctuation.png)

-So - questions and dialogue happen in the middle, and endings are exclamatory:
+Questions and dialogue happen in the middle, and endings are exclamatory:

 ![](images/flat/question-exclamation.png)